 TencentDB for MySQL master, read-only, and disaster recovery instances can be monitored, and each instance is provided with a separate monitoring view for easy query.

 Four types of monitoring are available for TencentDB for MySQL: resource monitoring, engine monitoring (general), engine monitoring (extended), and deployment monitoring.
 You can view the metrics of different monitoring types to gain a quick and accurate understanding of how instances perform and operate.

-- Resource monitoring provides monitoring data of CPU, memory, disk, and network.
+Resource monitoring provides monitoring data of CPU, memory, disk, and network.

-- Engine monitoring (general) provides monitoring data of the number of connections, locks, hotspot tables, and slow queries, helping you troubleshoot issues and optimize the performance.
+Engine monitoring (general) provides monitoring data of the number of connections, locks, hotspot tables, and slow queries, helping you troubleshoot issues and optimize the performance.

-- Engine monitoring (extended) provides a wider variety of engine-related monitoring metrics so as to assist you in identifying existing or potential database problems as much as possible.
+Engine monitoring (extended) provides a wider variety of engine-related monitoring metrics so as to assist you in identifying existing or potential database problems as much as possible.

-- Deploy monitoring on the master: When the monitored instance is a master instance which is not a slave of any instance, replicating relevant monitoring data from the master won't work, and the IO and SQL threads are disabled.
+Master deployment monitoring: when the monitored instance is a master instance which is not a slave of any instance, replicating relevant monitoring data from the master won't work, and the IO and SQL threads are disabled.
 Replicating relevant monitoring data can work and the IO and SQL threads can be enabled only when the monitored instance is a disaster recovery or a read-only instance.